LinArcX/kindd/README.md

 `exec --no-startup-id /usr/libexec/polkit-gnome-authentication-agent-1 &`

-Hint: I don't have awesome or other wms.
+Hint: I don't have awesome or other windows managers.
 So you should change above lines according to your needs.

 ## License
 ![License](https://img.shields.io/github/license/LinArcX/kindd.svg)